brookshelley/brookshelley.github.com/content/moviearchive.md

 **The Equalizer: 2**

-This is apparent the first sequel Denzel has ever made.
+This is apparently the first sequel Denzel has ever made.
 I’ve loved the genre of Denzel as an ultraviolent avenging angel ever since I saw Man on Fire.
 Some folks may prefer John Wick, and granted, those movies have a great style, but damn, the Equalizer is a series I hope to see more of in the future.